nathaneltitane/dextop/README.md

 As the project evolves, certain utilities may change, either slightly or significantly and some new utilities may be introduced into the Dextop ecosystem.

-To ensure Dextop runs as expected, and wth the latest features in tow, proceed as follows:
+To ensure Dextop runs as expected, and wth the latest features in tow, proceed as follows according to your setup.

 ---